jakiebravarian/ICS_Clearance_System/frontend/README.md

 - Students can sign up for an account which is to be approved by the admin.
 - Students can submit clearance applications which are to be approved by both the adviser and clearance officer.
 - An approver can be either an adviser or a clearance approver depending on what is assigned by the admin.
-- Adviser and clearance officer can view clerance applications and can approve or reject them and leave remarks.
+- Adviser and clearance officer can view clearance applications and can approve or reject them and leave remarks.
 - Students can add, edit, view and update clearance applications from their homepage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>